Sentence for man who molested 12-year-old girl reduced on appeal

-In his judgment released on Wednesday (Nov 4), the Chief Justice wrote: "At the trial, the Prosecution identified the relevant act of hurt to be the appellant's act of slapping the victim twice, but it was not disputed that this act occurred ten minutes after the offence of outrage of modesty had been committed.
+In his judgment released yesterday, the Chief Justice wrote: "At the trial, the prosecution identified the relevant act of hurt to be the appellant's act of slapping the victim twice, but it was not disputed that this act occurred ten minutes after the offence of outrage of modesty had been committed.

 "That act could not therefore be said to have been done in order to commit or to facilitate the commission of that offence."